Coarse Personalization: Introduction

-Lastly, we discuss how the coarse personalization problem naturally arises in other traditional marketing contexts.
-In salesforce contract design, managers need to determine which geographic blocks for salespeople to exert effort in, how much time to spend, and whether to call or visit in person.
-Advertising designers need to choose which set of advertisements and their characteristics to send out to customers.
+Lastly, we discuss how the coarse personalization problem naturally arises in other marketing settings.
+In salesforce contract design, managers need to determine which geographic blocks for salespeople to exert effort in, how much time to allocate, and whether to call or visit in person.
+Advertising designers need to choose which set of advertisements to send out to their customer base.
 Pricing managers can choose to use nudges or price subsidies to influence consumer behavior.
-All of these marketing problems can be tackled with our coarse personalization framework.
+All of these marketing problems can be tackled with our framework.

-The application in our paper also contributes to the literature on promotions management.
-Personalization and customization using price promotions is a classical marketing problem and promotions are personalized based on customer heterogeneity \citep{Rossi1996,Shaffer1995}.
+Our application contributes to the promotions management literature.
+Traditionally, price promotions are personalized based on customer heterogeneity \citep{Rossi1996,Shaffer1995}.
 With the advent of online marketplaces, promotions are more readily personalized, customized, and distributed to customers \citep{Ansari2003,Zhang2004}.
-The optimization approach to promotions management has been explored in the literature \citep{Duvvuri2007,Zhang2009}, but often promotions are optimized after forming the customer segments following the traditional marketing framework.
-Most recently, marketers have used tools from causal machine learning with online databases to target and personalize promotions based on their heterogeneous treatment effects \citep{Rafieian2021,Ellickson2022,Yoganarasimhan2020,Hitsch2018}.
-Our framework combines the classical optimization approach with the more modern approach of using heterogeneous treatment effects, and we provide an empirical example of our approach for promotions management.
+The optimization angle to promotions management has been explored in the literature \citep{Duvvuri2007,Zhang2009}, but promotions are only optimized after first forming segments.
+Most recently, marketers have used tools from causal machine learning to target and personalize promotions based on customers' heterogeneous treatment effects \citep{Ascarza2018,Simester2020,Rafieian2021,Ellickson2022,Yoganarasimhan2020,Zhang2023,Hitsch2024}.
+The operations management literature has looked at optimal segmentation strategies without fully considering the causal impact of the marketing mix \citep{Cui2022,Aouad2023}.
+Our framework integrates the classical optimization approach with modern techniques leveraging heterogeneous treatment effects.
+We also provide a framework for incrementality-based personalization for vector treatments, which, to our knowledge, has not been explored in the marketing literature.
+To summarize the contributions of this paper, we have (1) highlighted the problem of optimal coarsening and (2) examined this problem for multiple interconnected treatments that create methodological challenges, and (3) provided a solution via optimal transport.